 (10 x 3) -1 =

-The kids solve the math problem, go to the den to find the books, and locate the specific book.
-Then, they slide the cut-out page into the book (on page 29).
-The clue can then be read through the cut-out windows.
+The kids solved the math problem, went to the den to find books, and located the specific book.
+Then, they slid the cut-out page into the book (on page 29).
+Finally, they read the clue through the cut-out windows.
 (Sorry I can't give you a template for this one.
-This was definitely the trickiest clue to create!)
-The message reads:
+This was the trickiest clue to create!)
+The message read:

 The missing clue is found at the front entrance.